The Egg and I: Post-publication lawsuits

 Following the success of the book and film, lawsuits were filed by members of the Chimacum community.
 They claimed that characters in The Egg and I had been based on them, and that they had been identified in their community as the real-life versions of those characters, subjecting them to ridicule and humiliation.
 The family of Albert and Susanna Bishop claimed they had been negatively portrayed as the Kettles.
 Their oldest son Edward and his wife Ilah Bishop filed the first lawsuit, which was settled out of court for an undisclosed amount.

 The second lawsuit was filed against MacDonald, publisher J. B. Lippincott Company, and The Bon Marché (a Seattle department store which had promoted and distributed the book) for total damages of $975,000, as sought by nine other members of the Bishop family ($100,000 each) and Raymond H. Johnson ($75,000), who claimed he had been portrayed as the Indian "Crowbar".
-The case was heard before a jury in Judge William J. Willkins' (who was also one of the presiding judges at the Nuremberg Trials) courtroom in King County Superior Court beginning February 6, 1951.
+The case was heard before a jury and Judge William J. Wilkins (who was also one of the presiding judges at the Nuremberg Trials) in King County Superior Court beginning February 6, 1951.
 MacDonald testified that the characters in her book were composite sketches of various people she had met.
 The defense produced evidence that the Bishop family had actually been trying to profit from the fame the book and movie had brought them, including testimony that son Walter Bishop had had his father Albert appear onstage at his Belfair, Washington, dance hall with chickens under his arm, introducing him as "Pa Kettle".
 On February 10, 1951, the jury decided in favor of the author.